ufjschool/ob-s14/drafts/second/sports.md

 "Guys may be quicker to their right than they are to their left," Greene explained.
 "They may be tighter in one muscle than another one that works synergistically with the other.
 They may be stronger in one part of the body versus another part of the body.
 Those ratios change throughout the season just because of the way they move, the way they play, injuries."

 After a head-to-toe breakdown on each guy of their tightest and weakest spots, Greene prescribes certain exercises, movements, sets and reps to align each player's steering wheel.

-For Will, junior year he had to lose weight.

-"I was about 240 and the goal was 222. ----- more."

-TRANSITION

 Greene's role changes depending what time of year it is.
 After assessments in the pre-season, Greene said, “I am just smashing these guys physically and mentally each and every day without basically a whole lot of basketball involved."
 He meets with them in training groups made up of six groups of two players based on the goals of the players.
 During the season, once the basketball is in their hands again, Greene has to ease up, and training groups consolidate to three or four guys in a group.